meolar/supertux-wiki/Current-Design-Document.md

 One of the most stupid and awful level design philosophies I have seen (especially since it was used to block level proposals in the past) is to water down the quality of certain levels to make others stand out, and to this I say: No!
 That is stupid!
 You&#39;re only going to improve with time, so you can always go back and add on more and more and make ultimately all levels better.
-And anyway, would you rather have two amazing levels of the same quality or one crappy level + one amazing level?
+And anyway, would you rather have two amazing levels of the same quality or one bad level + one amazing level?

-Another problem with current levels is sometimes having to hit bonus blocks to advance in a level.
-Some official levels do this and it should be removed, because every level should be beatable without hitting a bonus block.

-### Secret paths on worldmap

-Whenever a secret exit to a bonus level is unlocked, a path appears leading to that level.
-Currently able and might be easy to implement.

 ### Cutscenes